reuterk/condainer/README.md

 The command `cnd mount` mounts the squashfs image at the base location specified in `condainer.yml`.
 Mount points have the form of `cnd-UUID` where UUID is the type4 UUID generated and saved during `cnd init`.
+Hints on activating and deactivating the conda environment are printed.

 ### Explicitly un-mount the squashfs image using `cnd umount`

 Unmount the image, if mounted.
+Make sure to run `conda deactivate` in all relevant shell sessions prior to unmounting.

 ### Print information using `cnd status`